What MLLMs Learn about When they Learn about Multimodal Reasoning: Experiments

 \subsection{Error type analysis}

-\DATANAME's annotation designs enable systemic categorization of model outputs into the following error categories: (1) \textit{Perception \& Reasoning}, failures on both perception probes and textual reasoning; (2) \textit{Perception}, failure on perception probes but correct reasoning from text; (3) \textit{Reasoning}, correct perception probes but failed text-based reasoning; (4) \textit{Integration}, correct perception and text in isolation but failure on the combined multimodal task.
+\DATANAME's annotation designs enable systematic categorization of model outputs into the following error categories: (1) \textit{Perception \& Reasoning}, failures on both perception probes and textual reasoning; (2) \textit{Perception}, failure on perception probes but correct reasoning from text; (3) \textit{Reasoning}, correct perception probes but failed text-based reasoning; (4) \textit{Multimodal-specific}, correct perception and text in isolation but failure on the combined multimodal task.
 Correct categories: (5) \textit{Trivial}, solvable from text alone; and (6) \textit{Rest}, all other correct cases.

 \Cref{fig:teaser_v1} (see full results in~\Cref{fig:error_types} of Appendix) shows that RL primarily reduces perception and reasoning errors on the same problems, indicating correlated gains.
-Yet many of the reductions manifest as \textit{Integration} errors, suggesting that finetuning often shifts them into coordination failures.
+Yet many of the reductions manifest as \textit{Multimodal-specific} residuals, suggesting that finetuning often shifts them into coordination failures rather than eliminating them outright.